tom-tan/cwl-inspector/README.md

 # cwl-inspector
-cwl-inspector provides a handy way to inspect properties of a description of tools or workflows written in Common Workflow Language
+cwl-inspector provides a handy way to inspect properties of tools or workflows written in Common Workflow Language

 # Requirements
 - Ruby 2.4.1 or later